 To maintain accessibility, CU Boulder has several financial aid programs for resident undergraduates.
 These programs are for Boulder campus degree-seeking and teacher licensure students.
 They are based on credits taken on the main campus only; continuing education hours are not included.

 Programs include the UCB Tuition Grant and the CU Promise, part of CU's performance contract with the Colorado Commission on Higher Education.
 The CU Promise covers Colorado undergraduates from families at or below the federal poverty line who enter CU Boulder as new freshmen or transfer students.
 For these students, grants plus a work-study award will cover the cost of tuition, required fees, and estimated books.
-About 120 new students are covered by the CU Promise each year.
+More than 100 new students are covered by the CU Promise each year.

 More than 20% of revenues from increased tuition rates (over inflation) will be used for need-based grants.

 Resident graduate tuition rates increased 5.0% from 2010-11, with an increase in college differentials for Law.
 See the section By-college tuition differentials, below.